1. THE NAME OF THE SOCIETY

 The name of the society shall be: INTERNATIONAL SOCIETY FOR VACCINES

 2.1.
-To encourage, establish and promote the development and the use of vaccines to prevent and control infectious and non-infectious diseases in humans and animals.
+To encourage, establish and promote the development and the use of vaccines/immunity to prevent and control infectious and non-infectious diseases in humans and animals.

-2.2 To develop a professional and academic society devoted to all aspects of vaccines.
+2.2.
+To develop a professional and academic society devoted to all aspects of vaccines, and to support and promote the career development of scientists in the field of vaccinology, including trainees.

 3.2.
 To examine and evaluate efficiency, safety and control issues and communicate such evaluations to those involved in the issuing of product licenses for such materials.

-3.4 To encourage and support research that seeks to determine how vaccines work and to use such knowledge to produce new and more efficient vaccines.
+3.4.
+To encourage and support research that seeks to determine the basis of immune protection and to use such knowledge to produce new and more efficient vaccines/immunization approaches.

 3.5.
 To hold meetings, conferences, fairs, seminars and lectures that will promote the aims.